NoteDance/Note/README.md

     x=nn.dense(10)(x)
     return x
 ```
-**Note.neuralnetwork.tf package contains neural networks implemented with Note’s layer module that can be trained with TensorFlow.**
+**Note.neuralnetwork.tf package contains neural networks implemented with Note’s layer module that can be trained with TensorFlow.
+You can also consider these models as examples using the Note.**

 https://github.com/NoteDance/Note/tree/Note-7.0/Note/neuralnetwork/tf

 **Documentation:** https://github.com/NoteDance/Note-documentation/tree/tf-7.0